-Jonathan Kilcourse - Counsellor MBACP (Accred) BA Hons
+Jonathan Kilcourse - Counsellor

 Welcome to my profile.

-Here I would like to outline a little about myself and the counselling services I provide.
+A little about myself and the counselling services I provide.
 I am an experienced counsellor offering a professional, confidential and supportive service.
 Your experiences will be respected and discussed, with a sincere interest and a commitment to help you through the difficulties you are currently experiencing.

-I predominantly practise as a Person Centred Counsellor.
-Warmth, acceptance and a non-judgemental attitude are particular aspects of the counselling relationship that foster trust, openness and insight, thus creating an environment in which a person can come to understand themselves in greater detail and depth.
+My counselling approach is underpinned and informed by person, or client centred therapy, focusing and existential phenomenology.
+Genuineness, acceptance and a non-judgemental attitude are particular aspects of the counselling relationship that foster trust, openness and insight, thus creating an environment in which a person can come to understand themselves in greater detail and depth.

 I work creatively, relationally and sensitively with the above process, at a comfortable pace suited to the individual.
 Clients are encouraged to give expression to the whole of their lived experience, collaboratively exploring both the implicit and explicit meaning in both the physical and narrative threads which emerge within the counselling process.